vellkunio/vellkunio/README.md

 ### Hi there 👋

-I am just a guy who lives and works in Canada as Full-Stack Developer.
+I am just a guy who live and work in Canada as Full-Stack Developer.
 On my profile you can see some of my recent projects.

 ### Education 🎓